 Families want specific breeds because of the traits they are known for.
 They do not want the over the top working characteristics that are being focused on for the show ring.
 A percentage of breeders should focus on working traits but not all.
 At Tre'Good our main focuses are family companion and service dog traits and intelligence.

-An intelligent German Shepherd with a balanced temperament will protect the family it is bonded to.
+An intelligent German Shepherd with a balanced temperament will protect his family if needed.
 I personally would not own a German Shepherd that was trained to attack humans when we had children and teenagers running in and out of our house.
-I do not recommend an attack trained dog for families.
-These dogs should only be owned by experienced handlers.
-We have a large extended family.
-During family gatherings we have toddles and children running around.
-A stuffed animal or a blankie in the arms of a child can look very much like the sleeve attack dogs are trained to.
-All dogs think for themselves and they are never 100% under our control.
+I do not recommend a dog trained to attack humans for families.
+Experienced handlers should only own these dogs.
+We have a large extended family; during family gatherings, we have toddlers and children running around.
+A stuffed animal or a blankie in the arms of a child can look very much like the sleeve attack dogs are trained on.
+All dogs think for themselves, and they are never 100% under our control.